x

 More About the Job.

 Beginning bacteriology lab courses generally confine themselves to the relatively small universe of conveniently easy-to-grow representatives of the chemoorganotrophic bacteria.
-Much can be learned – and applied to other living things – from this microbial group which does happen to include a lot of important pathogens, food spoilage organisms, general contaminants, and participants in various aspects of biodegradation – basically the "in our face" organisms.
-As in our previous "Bacteriology 102" course, the new, partly-virtualized Microbiology 102 course encompasses a lot of good things to know about (including anaerobic respiration) and continues to venture beyond chemotrophy into the wonderful world of anoxygenic phototrophy.
-Indeed, we find that the purple non-sulfur photosynthetic bacteria are a refreshing change of pace and are actually quite easy to isolate, even from hailstones!
+Much can be learned – and applied to other living things – from this microbial group which does happen to include a lot of important pathogens, food spoilage organisms, general contaminants, and participants in various aspects of simple biodegradation – basically the "in our face" organisms.
+As in our previous "Bacteriology 102" course, the new, partly-virtualized Microbiology 102 course encompasses a lot of good things to know about (including anaerobic respiration), and (until I retired) it continued to venture beyond chemotrophy into the wonderful world of anoxygenic phototrophy.
+Indeed, we found that the purple non-sulfur photosynthetic bacteria are a refreshing change of pace and are actually quite easy to isolate, even from hailstones!

 A beginning lab course (such as ours) should really be spending some time in the fascinating worlds of cyanobacteria and chemolithotrophs.
 That these organisms tend to be "inconvenient" to work with is no reason to ignore them.
 Think about where we would be without them.
 So why just pay lip service to microbial diversity?
 In the 21st Century we may discover presently unimaginable metabolic processes that energize and fabricate life forms on Mars and elsewhere, and putting more emphasis right now on lithotrophic organisms in general microbiology teaching labs would not be a bad idea.
 Such has always been highly relevant to microbiology.
 The late P. W. Wilson made the study of the nitrogen cycle (including nitrification – an important chemolithotrophic process in the soil) a significant part of his introductory micro lab when he was here through the early 1970s.